Characterization and optimized engineering of bosonic quantum interfaces under single-mode operational constraints: Characterization of two-mode linear interface

 Here ${\bf L}^{\text{in(out)}}_i$ is a $4\times 4$ matrix denoting the single-mode Gaussian transformation on the $i$-th mode and ${\bf \bar{U}}$ denotes the standard form of the interface that both reflection and transmission matrices are diagonal and the non-zero diagonal entries have equal magnitude.
 This form is significant not only because the typical interfaces are usually expressed in the standard form in the literature, but it is also useful in interface engineering.
 The operator and matrix representations of the standard forms are listed in Table~\ref{main_table}.

 Generally, if single-mode operations are applied before and after the interface, the overall transformation matrix will be altered.
-On the other hand, one would expect that an interface can generate inter-mode correlations that cannot be affected by single-mode operations.
-Indeed, Lau and Clerk \cite{Lau2019} identified that the ranks of the reflection and transmission matrices, $n_R \equiv \text{rank}({\bf T}^{22}) \in\{0,1,2\}$ and $n_T \equiv \text{rank}({\bf T}^{21}) \in\{0,1,2\}$, are invariant under single-mode operations.
+Moreover, one would expect that an interface can generate inter-mode correlations that cannot be affected by single-mode operations.
+Indeed, Ref.~\cite{lau2019} identified that the ranks of the reflection and transmission matrices, $n_R \equiv \text{rank}({\bf T}^{22}) \in\{0,1,2\}$ and $n_T \equiv \text{rank}({\bf T}^{21}) \in\{0,1,2\}$, are invariant under single-mode operations.
 For the purpose of transduction, they show that each class of interface, as classified by the different combinations of ranks, has different utility in engineering a perfect transduction.